The Post-9/11 GI Bill®

 3) We will then provide you with instructions on how to access our VA benefits certification survey.
 This takes approximately 15 minutes to complete and asks general questions about upcoming enrollment.

 4) The office submits requests to the VA in the order they are received.
 Once submitted to the VA, please allow 2-3 weeks for processing.

-If you have questions about how your GI Benefits are utilized at Ohio State, contact either Shyloe Mayle (614-292-6908) or Gina Lee (614-292-3453) in the Office of Military & Veterans Services.
+If you have questions about how your GI Benefits are utilized at Ohio State, contact either Shyloe Stark (614-292-6908) or Gina Lee (614-292-3453) in Military & Veterans Services.
 Visit the GI Bill website for more information.